Asterisk: Star of Life

-A Star of Life, a six-bar star overlaid with the Rod of Asclepius (the symbol of health), may be used as an alternative to cross or crescent symbols on ambulances.
+A Star of Life, a six-bar asterisk overlaid with the Rod of Asclepius (the symbol of health), may be used as an alternative to cross or crescent symbols on ambulances.

 Statistical results

 In many scientific publications, the asterisk is employed as a shorthand to denote the statistical significance of results when testing hypotheses.
 When the likelihood that a result occurred by chance alone is below a certain level, one or more asterisks are displayed.
 Popular significance levels are <0.05 (*), <0.01 (**), and <0.001 (***).